karthik-h-tech/ImageSharpening-KD/README.md

 # 🧠 Real-Time Video Frame Restoration via Student-Teacher Knowledge Distillation

-This project presents a framework for restoring degraded video frames in real-time using a compact **student model** trained via **knowledge distillation** from a high-capacity **Restormer teacher model**.
+## 📝 Abstract

-The aim is to enable real-time enhancement of video quality in scenarios such as online classes, teleconferencing, and surveillance—where video frames may be degraded due to motion blur or poor capture hardware.
+This project proposes a lightweight real-time video frame restoration framework based on **knowledge distillation**.
+A compact **student model**, capable of running at **30+ FPS** on low-end hardware (e.g., Jetson Nano, Raspberry Pi 4, or mid-range CPUs), is trained using supervision from a high-capacity **Restormer teacher model**.

-Our approach balances **speed and restoration quality**, ensuring the student model can run on low-resource devices while benefiting from the powerful supervision of the Restormer model.
+The framework is designed for use in bandwidth-constrained or computationally limited environments such as **online classrooms**, **telemedicine**, **low-cost surveillance**, and **video conferencing**, where video frames are often degraded by motion blur, compression, or low resolution.

-The student model is real-time and optimized for deployment on low-end devices, while the teacher model ensures high restoration fidelity.
+By distilling knowledge from the Restormer model (CVPR 2022), the student model balances **efficiency and visual fidelity**, achieving strong quantitative (PSNR, SSIM) and subjective (MOS) results while maintaining real-time performance.

 ---